miguelrocadata/PGCertDDJ/RStudio DS Practice Week 1.md

 dat_csv = ldply(myfiles, read_csv)
 dat_csv
 ```
-Hmm, I ran into some inexplicable problems with this so time for option 2:
+Hmm, I ran into some inexplicable problems with this so time for option 2 ( I shall figure out what went wrong here another time):

-Another approach I'm now going to attempt is a magical super-formula I discovered earlier, which uses the **Pipe** method.
+The approach I'm now going to attempt is a magical **super-formula** I discovered earlier, which uses the *Pipe* method.
 See my other github page using the
 R Ladies Sydney tutorials for more details.
 I am learning a lot from these walkthroughs!
 For instance, I didn't know how to use *pipe* before, but now I do.
 Let's see if it helps.